NotPocketMine/Windows-PocketMine-MP/README.rst

 Installing manually
 -------------------

 Did the installer fail?
 It is not your taste?
-YOLO?
-DIY!
+You cah do it your self!

 Using .phar
 ~~~~~~~~~~~